SzEEDSM Doctoral Program in Business Administration

-(7) The committee will evaluate the theoretical part and dissertation plus research separately.
-In the proposal of the COMPS written evaluation is included.
-The COMPS will qualify as successful if the majority of the committee members evaluate both parts of the exam successful.
-In case of failure in the theoretical part, the examinee has the right to retake the exam during the given examination period only on one occasion.
-The dissertation plus research part of the exam cannot be retaken if it was unsuccessful.
+(7) The committee will evaluate the theoretical and the dissertation parts separately.
+The COMPS will qualify as successful if the majority of the committee members evaluate both parts of the exam as successful.
+In case of failure in the written exam, the examinee has the right to retake the exam during the given examination period on one occasion, preferably before the oral exam.
+The oral part of the exam cannot be retaken.

-(8) Evaluation of the COMPS is based on two stages, either satisfactory or fail.
+(8) Evaluation of the COMPS is based on two categories: satisfactory or fail.
 The result of the exam shall be announced at the end of the last exam day.

 SzEEDSM COMPREHENSIVE EXAM:

-The COMPS examination tests a student’s command over the totality of the discipline in which the student is earning the doctoral degree.
-The comprehensive examination is a demanding and long exercise that tests the applicant’s broad understanding of major issues and challenges them to provide an outline of their own research contribution.
+The COMPS examination tests a student’s command over the discipline in which the student is earning the doctoral degree.
+The comprehensive examination is a demanding exercise that tests the applicant’s broad understanding of major issues and challenges them to provide an outline of their own research contribution.

-The COMPS consist of two exams: written part and oral part.
+The COMPS consist of two exams: a written part and an oral part.

-The written part of the COMPS aims to verify that the candidates have the necessary foundations in theories and research methods that will enable them to pursue research further on.
-The applicants will be given eight broad questions out of the previously published twenty (ten core and ten specialization) and are asked to answer four of them.
+The written part of the COMPS aims to verify that the candidates have the necessary foundations in the knowledge background and research methods which will enable them to pursue research further on.
+The applicants will be given eight broad questions out of the previously published list of twenty questions and are asked to answer four of them.
 The questions will be available on the doctoral program’s website at least two months before the COMPS.